SnowdogApps/magento2-alpaca-theme/README.md

 ### Homepage blocks

-Homepage content is build using static blocks, check `vendor/snowdog/theme-frontend-alapca/Magento_Cms/layout/cms_index_index.xml` to see which CMS blocks are displayed by default and check Alpaca components (Templates) to build HTML structure
+Homepage content is built using static blocks.
+Check `vendor/snowdog/theme-frontend-alapca/Magento_Cms/layout/cms_index_index.xml` to see which CMS blocks are displayed by default.
+When creating these CMS blocks, you can use templates from `vendor/snowdog/theme-frontend-alpaca/Snowodg_Components` as a base for the HTML structure.

 ### SVG icons in cms block: